 L: How has exercise helped you to overcome negative emotions?

 B: When it comes to my overall mood, I feel so much better when I go to the gym.
 More laughter, less stress.
 It helps me with moodiness, but even more with the uncertainty of my future (at that time), depression and anxiety.
 I realized that, okay, I could literally be fit and happy, or unfit and depressed.

 I decided to take the positive option and grow as a person.
 Even though a lot of people think that, in the gym, you’re only changing physically, your mentality also grows.
 The gym was the one place where I could really think about my goals in life and, you know, reflect on my day and meditate.
 That was a very encouraging part of my day, and it still helps me.

 L: What does a day in the life of Briana look like?

-B: I’ve learnt to incorporate fitness and eating healthily, especially since my lifestyle has now changed and I need to balance a lot of meetings in a day.
+B: I’ve learned to incorporate fitness and eating healthily, especially since my lifestyle has now changed, and I need to balance a lot of meetings in a day.
 I have to be flexible with how I eat and learn how to make healthy choices in restaurants and while I’m out and about.
-When I get home, that’s when I get a chance to actually cook and make a warm-cooked meal.
-In the morning I usually have eggs for breakfast, chicken sausage, warm toast and organic jam.
-This is also when I best like to go the the gym, because that’s when I have the most energy.
-If you have the option to decide when you exercise, it’s always best to go when you are the most energised, because that’s how you get the best results.
+When I get home, that’s when I get a chance to cook and make a warm-cooked meal.
+In the morning I usually have eggs for breakfast, chicken sausage, warm toast, and organic jam.
+This is also when I like to go the gym, because that’s when I have the most energy.
+If you have the option to decide when you exercise, it’s always best to go when you are the most energized, because that’s how you get the best results.